opencontrol/Drupal-Projects-Compliance-Controls/docs/BASIC.md

 ## AC-12 SESSION TERMINATION

-The Automated Logout plutin provides Drupal site administrators the ability to log users out after a specified time of inactivity.
+The Automated Logout plugin provides Drupal site administrators the ability to log users out after a specified time of inactivity.

 The Session Limit plugin enables Drupal administrators to set limits on the number of simultaneous sessions for each user.